beto-rodriguez/LiveCharts2/docs/samples/general/customLegends/template.md

 ![custom]({{ assets_url }}/docs/_assets/legend-custom-style.png)

-# Override the default legend
+# Override the default legend behavior

 You can inherit from `SKDefaultLegend` and override the `GetLayout()` method to define your own template, in the next example we set a larger miniature compared with the default size.